-Waiting Well is a new leaflet from the NHS , it is written to help anyone who is facing a long wait for an appointment with a Mental Health Professional or a transfer to another service.
+Waiting Well is a new online resouce from Derbyshire Healthcare NHS Foundation Trust , it is written to help anyone who is facing a long wait for an appointment with a Mental Health Professional or a transfer to another service.
 It gives some good advice on how to cope with what can be a difficult time.

 General Mental Health Advice/counselling

 - Mind Info line tel: 0300 123 3393 (Monday to Friday, 9am to 6pm, Closed weekends and bank hols)

 - Mind Legal Line tel: 0300 466 6463 (Monday to Friday, 9am to 6pm, Closed weekends and bank hols)

 - Rethink Advice Line: 0300 5000927 (Monday to Friday, 9am to 6pm, Closed weekends and bank hols)